Skip to main content

 A: Yes, but with a trade-off.
 Increasing the shift amount (e.g., to 8Hz or 12Hz) can provide more stability against feedback.
 However, higher values can become subtly perceptible to listeners, creating a "chorusing" effect or slight tonal change that may cause listener fatigue over time.
 The 6Hz setting is the recommended sweet spot and default.

-Q: When pushing the system gain, I hear strange "ghost trails" instead of a constant ring.
+Q: When pushing the system gain, I hear strange "ghost trails" or a dive-bombing sound instead of a constant ring.
 What is that?

-A: That is the Frequency Shifter doing its job at the absolute limit of stability.
+A: That is the Frequency Shifter operating at the upper limit of stability.
 The "ghost trail" is the sound of an impulse looping through the system.
-Each time it loops, its frequency is shifted again by the defined amount in the Frequency Shift block, preventing it from building into runaway feedback at a single frequency.
+Each time it loops, its frequency is shifted again by the defined amount (e.g., 6Hz), preventing it from building into runaway feedback.
 If you hear this, it is a clear indication that you are operating past the upper stable limit of the system.
+There are two things that can be considered to minimize this:

-Q: Why is Gating Automixer recommended over a Gain Sharing Automixer for PPL?
+Q: Why is the Gating Automixer in Parlay Presenter mode recommended over a Gain Sharing Automixer?

 A: A Gating Automixer provides superior rejection of unwanted noise.
-During testing, it was found that the cardiod pickup pattern of a Parlé microphone could capture noise from the audience.
+The cardioid pickup pattern of a Parlé microphone beam is rather wide at lower frequencies and can capture noise from the audience.
 A Gain Sharing mixer would keep the microphone partially open, allowing this noise into the reinforcement system.
-The adjustable threshold of a Gating Automixer (especially in the dedicated Parlé Presenter Mode) and deeper off attenuation provides a significant benefit to system stability and minimes audience noise from being amplified.
+The Gating Automixer in the new Presenter Mode mode offers several advantages:

 Q: What is the difference between "Gain Shading" and "Gain Mapping"?